Azure/azure-event-hubs/samples/DotNet/Microsoft.Azure.EventHubs/GeoDRClient/readme.md

 For deleting an alias, that contains information about the primary-secondary pairing

 *	GetConnectionStrings
 In a Geo DR enabled namespace, the Event Hubs should be accessed only via the alias.
-This is because, the alias can point to either the primary event hub or the failed over event hub.
-This way, the user does not have to adjust the connection strings in his/her apps to point to a different event hub in the case of a failover.
+This is because, the alias can point to either the primary Event Hub or the failed over Event Hub.
+This way, the user does not have to adjust the connection strings in his/her apps to point to a different Event Hub in the case of a failover.

 Examples
 *	EventHubsGeoDRManagementSample.exe CreatePairing GeoDRSampleConfig.json